Preservation Leadership Training® TYPES

 PLT Intensive–Association of African American Museums

-In order to participate in this PLT, attendees must complete an application and be selected.
+In order to participate in this PLT, attendees must register for the AAAM conference and complete an application by May 31, 2018.

 Whether you’re a curator, interpreter, preservation practitioner, scholar, volunteer or docent within your museum, you’ll want to attend this intense workshop exploring the best practices in preserving the material and natural heritage of black museums and/or historic sites.
 Hear from national experts on topics that include preservation business planning, preservation planning for buildings, landscapes, and collections and strategic planning with a heavy focus on fundraising and advocacy to strengthen preservation projects and nonprofits for success.